nikclayton/powercoders.org/site/content/program/_index.md

       header: Basel
       link: /city/basel/
       text: 'The program started 26th of November, 2018.
 Application is closed.'
+    - call_to_action: More
+      color: teal lighten-4
+      fade_in: Up
+      header: Zurich
+      link: city/zürich
+      text: The program is starting in fall 2019.
+Applications will soon be open.
     - call_to_action: Get updated
       color: pwc-red-light20
       fade_in: Left